AcademySoftwareFoundation/openexr/GOVERNANCE.md

 * GitHub repository administration.

-* Maintaining the list of additional Committers.
+* Maintaining the list of additional committers.

 * Appointing representatives to work with other open source or open standards communities.